Meet the 2021 class of Ford Global Fellows!

 Henrique Silveira de Souza

-“I want to transform Rio de Janeiro into a city where everyone has access to opportunity and can live with dignity.”
+“I want to transform Rio de Janeiro into a city where everyone has access to what they need to live with dignity and opportunity.”

 Hui (Lulu) Ning